MrPrimate/ddb-adventure-muncher/README.md

-                                  This does not process the book, just downloads for later use. ddb-adventure-muncher generate  Generate content for specified book.
+                                  This does not process the book, just downloads for later use. ddb-adventure-muncher generate  Generate content for specified book. ddb-adventure-muncher config    Load a config file into the importer.

 Options:
   -o, --show-owned-books  Show only owned books, not shared.